 - The Secretary of State for Transport (currently Grant Shapps MP) deciding and announcing whether the DCO has been granted or not.

 Obviously as we have already seen these things are subject to change, and we will do our best to keep this Lower Thames Crossing timeline up to date and things progress.

-Whilst HE do not have permission for LTC, they have begun and are progressing through a process for contracts and tenders for various aspects of LTC related works – click here to read more.
+Whilst NH do not have permission for LTC, they have begun and are progressing through a process for contracts and tenders for various aspects of LTC related works – click here to read more.